dinarrow/dinarrow.github.io/_posts/2018-01-01-First-Post.md

 	Address_ address_;
 };
 ```
-But Type-wise Name and Address are no different to Id ( each can have different business rules) so we do the same with them.Detail is now empty and pointless ( ad by recursion so is Business) and we get
+But Type-wise Name and Address are no different to Id ( each can have different business rules) so we do the same with them.
+Detail is now empty and pointless ( and by recursion so is Business) and we get

 ```c++
 class Employee : public Person